alejoalvarez/java/Java Core/19 - Collections.md

 Map<Integer, String> linkedHashMap = new LinkedHashMap<Integer, String>();
 ```

-As you can see, the object can only be built with three elements that implement it: HashMap, TreeMap, LinkedHashMap leaving out HashTable (Deprecada, it has redundant methods) and SortedMap (for being interface)
+As you can see, the object can only be built with three elements that implement it:
+- HashMap
+- TreeMap
+- LinkedHashMap leaving out HashTable (Deprecada, it has redundant methods) and SortedMap (for being interface)

 ## HashMap